How to implement role-based auth in Angular

 })

-export class RoleGuard {
+export class RoleGuard implements CanActivate {

 constructor(

-private router: Router
+private router: Router,

 ) {}

-canActivate(route: ActivatedRouteSnapshot): boolean {
+canActivate(route: ActivatedRouteSnapshot, state: RouterStateSnapshot): boolean {

-const user = this.authService.currentUserValue
+const currentUser = this.authService.currentUserValue

-if (!user) {
+if (currentUser) {

 const requiredRoles = route.data['roles'] as string[]

-if (!requiredRoles || requiredRoles.length === 0) {
+if (requiredRoles && requiredRoles.length > 0) {

 return true